-In the Figure~\ref{fig:bs_SPT_fit}, we present the comparison of the HI-galaxy cross-bispectrum predictions from the perturbation theory with the bispectrum estimates from the simulations as a function of $k_1$.
-The left, middle and right panels show results for squeezed-limit, equilateral and stretched $k-\text{triangles}$ respectively.
+In Figure~\ref{fig:bs_SPT_fit}, we present the comparison of the HI-galaxy cross-bispectrum predictions from the perturbation theory with the bispectrum estimates from the simulations as a function of $k_1$.
+The left, middle, and right panels show results for squeezed-limit, equilateral, and stretched $k-\text{triangles}$ respectively.
 The solid lines represent the perturbation theory predictions of the cross-bispectrum, while dotted points are the estimates from the simulations.
-Different colours denote different cross-combinations of the HI-galaxy cross-bispectrum.
-Here, we choose to show the cross-bispectrum combinations which contain two HI and one galaxy field.
+Different colors denote different cross-combinations of the HI-galaxy cross-bispectrum.
+Here, we choose to show the cross-bispectrum combinations that contain two HI and one galaxy field.
 The error bars represent the $1\sigma$ uncertainty in the estimated cross-bispectrum measured across different realizations of the simulations.
 In the bottom panels, we show the relative deviation of the perturbation theory predictions from the simulation estimates.

 For squeezed-limit $k-\text{triangles}$, the deviation between the perturbation theory predictions and simulations remains below 10\% for the scales $k_1={0.35}~\text{Mpc}^{-1}$ across all cross-bispectrum combinations.
 Beyond this scale, the difference exceeds 20\%.
-However, the perturbation theory predictions of cross-bispectrum for equilateral $k-\text{triangles}$ deviations are higher than 20\% even at larger scales.
-This might arise because the three sides of the equilateral triangles enter the non-linear scales at the same time, and the effect of non-linearities might be more substantial in comparison with the squeezed-limit~\citep{Marin_2012}.
-Our analysis shows that the cross-bispectrum can be modelled from the standard perturbation theory for scales less than $k_1 = 0.35~\text{Mpc}^{-1}$.
+However, the perturbation theory predictions of the cross-bispectrum for equilateral $k-\text{triangles}$ deviations are higher than 20\% even at larger scales.
+This might arise because the three sides of the equilateral triangles enter the nonlinear scales at the same time, and the effect of nonlinearities might be more substantial in comparison with the squeezed-limit~\citep{Marin_2012}.
+Our analysis shows that the cross-bispectrum can be modeled from the standard perturbation theory for scales less than $k_1 = 0.35~\text{Mpc}^{-1}$.
 Our modeling can be improved by incorporating RSD and using the effective field theory of large-scale structure~\citep{Senatore:2014vja, Ivanov:2022mrd}, which we plan to pursue in a future study.